SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 On the main `Endpoints` page, the `Info` button next to each Endpoint can be clicked to display in-depth information.

-A window will load the following set of information specific to the Endpoint:
 <img src="../images/endpointinfo.png" width="750">

+A window will open and display the following set of information specific to the Endpoint:

 | Field | Description |
 |:-----------:|:-----------|